akka/akka/akka-docs/src/main/paradox/general/configuration.md

 In code, there are many customization options.

-There are several overloads of `ConfigFactory.load()`; these allow you to specify something to be sandwiched between system properties (which override) and the defaults (from `reference.conf`), replacing the usual `application.{conf,json,properties}` and replacing `-Dconfig.file` and friends.
+There are several overloads of [ConfigFactory.load()](https://lightbend.github.io/config/latest/api/com/typesafe/config/ConfigFactory.html#load--); these allow you to specify something to be sandwiched between system properties (which override) and the defaults (from `reference.conf`), replacing the usual `application.{conf,json,properties}` and replacing `-Dconfig.file` and friends.

-The simplest variant of `ConfigFactory.load()` takes a resource basename (instead of `application`); `myname.conf`, `myname.json`, and `myname.properties` would then be used instead of `application.{conf,json,properties}`.
+The simplest variant of [ConfigFactory.load()](https://lightbend.github.io/config/latest/api/com/typesafe/config/ConfigFactory.html#load-java.lang.String-) takes a resource basename (instead of `application`); `myname.conf`, `myname.json`, and `myname.properties` would then be used instead of `application.{conf,json,properties}`.

-The most flexible variant takes a `Config` object, which you can load using any method in `ConfigFactory`.
-For example you could put a config string in code using `ConfigFactory.parseString()` or you could make a map and `ConfigFactory.parseMap()`, or you could load a file.
+The most flexible variant takes a [Config](https://lightbend.github.io/config/latest/api/com/typesafe/config/Config.html) object, which you can load using any method in [ConfigFactory](https://lightbend.github.io/config/latest/api/com/typesafe/config/ConfigFactory.html).
+For example you could put a config string in code using [ConfigFactory.parseString()](https://lightbend.github.io/config/latest/api/com/typesafe/config/ConfigFactory.html#parseString-java.lang.String-) or you could make a map and
+[ConfigFactory.parseMap()](https://lightbend.github.io/config/latest/api/com/typesafe/config/ConfigFactory.html#parseMap-java.util.Map-), or you could load a file.

 You can also combine your custom config with the usual config, that might look like: